adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 </details>

 <details>
-<summary>Can you launch an EC2 instance using an AMI from another AWS Region?</summary>
+<summary>Q: Can you launch an EC2 instance using an AMI from another AWS Region?</summary>

-Answer: No, you cannot directly launch an EC2 instance using an AMI from another AWS Region.
+**Answer:** No, you cannot directly launch an EC2 instance using an AMI from another AWS Region.
 AMIs are unique to each AWS Region.

-Solution: You can copy the AMI to the target AWS Region and then use it to create your EC2 instances.
+**Solution:** You can copy the AMI to the target AWS Region and then use it to create your EC2 instances.
 </details>

 ## High Availability and Scalability ELB and ASG
+-> High Availability (HA) ensures your application remains operational even if components fail, -> Scalability ensures your application can handle increased load by adding resources.

 <details>
 <summary>what is scale-up and scale-down and scale-out and scale-in means ?</summary>
 Scalability: The ability to increase or decrease resources based on demand. <br>
 vertical scaling is scale-up and horizontal scaling is scale-out. <br>
 Scale-up: Increasing the size of an instance (e.g., upgrading from t2.micro to t2.large). <br>